mcd500/teep-device/docs/building_with_docker.md

 [  294.151830] keystone_enclave: keystone enclave v1.0.0
 ```

-There are helper scripts to handle teep-broker.
+There are helper scripts to handle the teep-broker.

 Initiate teep-agent with tamproto.
+This command is for debugging the confirmative and handling of formats of TEEP messages and SUIT manifests in teep-agent and tamproto.

 ```sh
 # cat ita.sh